 Once you go through a divorce, you’ll have the new task of re-learning to live on one income.
 Remember to draft a new budget with this in mind.
 Certified Public Accountant Tracy B. Stewart reminds newly divorced couples to look beyond daily cash needs and instead think long-term.

 “Too often, [those] going through a divorce fail to educate themselves on post-divorce financial issues… Many [people] getting divorced concentrate only on daily cash needs and miss the financial big picture…Be sure you look at both the short-term and the long-term when forecasting what your finances will look like when you’re on your own,” said Stewart.

 [Editor’s Note: It’s a good idea to monitor your credit carefully following a divorce or breakup.
-You can pull your credit reports for free each year at AnnualCreditReport.com or get a free credit report summary on Credit.com, which includes two free credit scores updated monthly.
+You can pull your credit reports for free each year at AnnualCreditReport.com or get a free credit report summary on Credit.com, which includes two free credit scores updated every 14 days.
 Your credit report should include all your open accounts, including joint accounts you may have forgotten about (and ideally, should close).
 And a drop in your credit scores could be a sign that your spouse is running up balances on joint accounts, or failing to pay joint accounts he or she promised to pay.]

 This article originally appeared on The Cheat Sheet.

 - The Credit.com Debt Management Learning Center

 - How to Pay Off Credit Card Debt